Hurricane Ida (2009): Meteorological history

 Late on November 8, Ida attained its peak intensity with winds of 105 mph and a barometric pressure of 975 mbar (hPa; 975 mbar).
 Shortly thereafter, increasing wind shear and forward speed caused the storm to rapidly weaken to a tropical storm.
 Only a small area of convection remained near the center by the morning of November 9.
 Despite the strong shear, the storm quickly re-organized, attaining hurricane status for a third time during the afternoon.
 Based on readings from a nearby oil platform and reconnaissance data, it was determined that Ida attained its secondary peak intensity near the southeast coast of Louisiana with winds of 85 mph.
 However, this intensification was short-lived as a combination of increasing wind shear and decreasing sea-surface temperatures induced weakening to a tropical storm within three hours.

 By the morning of November 10, all of Ida's convection appeared displaced to the northeast and the forward motion of the storm slowed substantially.
 Additionally, the storm had begun to undergo an extratropical transition near the United States Gulf Coast.
 Shortly before making landfall near Dauphin Island, Alabama, the storm completed its extratropical transition.
 Ida crossed Mobile Bay shortly thereafter, and maximum winds decreased below gale-force.
 After slowly tracking eastward for several hours, the surface circulation of Ida dissipated over the Florida Panhandle, at 12:00 UTC on November 11.

-Nor'Ida

-Satellite image of the nor'easter on November 12.